 Total automation saves on labor

-The chip-held data is accessed or managed automatically – no need for hand scanning or any kind of human intervention.
+The RFID chip-held data is accessed or managed automatically – no need for hand scanning or any kind of human intervention.

 Assets can be tracked inside the tire plant, reducing the time required to locate materials used in the production process.